Centerpiece Design for Multiple Seasons

 November 10, 2025 Meeting

-Items to have on hand are:
+Other items to have on hand are:

 Container -medium size, about 5” x 7” x 2” or less deep, such as a soup bowl, large tuna can, etc.